-“What?
-Speaking as a woman of the people, I’m not impressed by this double standard.”
+“What are you saying?
+Speaking as a woman of the people, I’m shocked by this double standard.”
 For the first time the pedestal starts to crumble a little.

 “My dear Sybil, calm down.”
 Orpheus sees my face, and now it’s his turn to look contrite.
 “Please don’t take it personally.
 Let me explain it to you.
 You must understand it was quite different back then.
 Bad behaviour was the right and privilege of Gods, just as it was for the aristocracy.
 Women were part of the spoils of war, even noblewomen, even princesses and queens … but not Goddesses.” #nowaytotreatagoddess

 “Thanks, Orpheus.
 I understand cultural relativism.”
 With an effort I put aside my indignation, feeling it unfair to blame Orpheus for the misdeeds of his comrades.
 “So what happened to poor Persephone?”